+SUMMARY

-SUMMARY - VIRTUAL MEDICAL CONSULTATIONS' ASSISTANTS: NO EXEMPLARY EMPLOYEES - 2 SHOULD CHATBOTS BE USED IN HEALTHCARE - 3 QUESTIONABLE EFFICACY OF AI DIAGNOSTIC TOOLS - OUR HEALTH DATA, A BUSINESS LIKE ANY OTHER? - 5 AI COMBATING FRAUD TO THE DETRIMENT OF HEALTHCARE RIGHTS
+1 VIRTUAL MEDICAL CONSULTATIONS' ASSISTANTS : NO EXEMPLARY EMPLOYEES

+- 2 SHOULD CHATBOTS BE USED IN HEALTHCARE - 3 QUESTIONABLE EFFICACY OF AI DIAGNOSTIC TOOLS - OUR HEALTH DATA, A BUSINESS LIKE ANY OTHER? - 5 AI COMBATING FRAUD TO THE DETRIMENT OF HEALTHCARE RIGHTS

-Following the digitalisation of healthcare, Al is making its way into doctors' offices, hospitals and our everyday lives.
-The opportunities offered by Al in healthcare are undeniable but risks remain, as undesirable effects begin to manifest.
-Even though Al may seem groundbreaking in theory, the results in practice do not always live up to expectations.
-Through its research into the challenges of artificial intelligence in healthcare, Global Health Advocates (GHA) identified various types of Al systems that are being deployed throughout the healthcare chain, which present problems that could have an impact on people's health.
-1 VIRTUAL MEDICAL CONSULTATIONS' ASSISTANTS: NO EXEMPLARY EMPLOYEES In order to spend less time on administrative tasks and more time with their patients, doctors are using generative AI systems that specialise in transcribing discussions and generating medical notes, later integrated into patient files.
+Following the digitalisation of healthcare, AI is making its way into doctors' offices, hospitals and our everyday lives.
+The opportunities offered by AI in healthcare are undeniable but risks remain, as undesirable effects begin to manifest.
+Even though AI may seem groundbreaking in theory, the results in practice do not always live up to expectations.

+Through its research into the challenges of artificial intelligence in healthcare, Global Health Advocates (GHA) identified various types of AI systems that are being deployed throughout the healthcare chain, which present problems that could have an impact on people's health.

+VIRTUAL MEDICAL CONSULTATIONS' ASSISTANTS : NO EXEMPLARY EMPLOYEES

+In order to spend less time on administrative tasks and more time with patients, doctors are using their generative AI systems that specialise in transcribing discussions and generating medical notes, later integrated into patient files.
 These tools, promising to humanise care, seem harmless.
 However, they are not always reliable and can include incorrect information in consultation reports and medical records, directly impacting patients' care.

-Hallucinations causing errors Generative Al tends to produce 'hallucinations', i.e. incorrect or even non-existent information.
-A study of OpenAl's Whisper model, designed to transcribe spoken word content, revealed that 1.4% of transcriptions contained sentences that were completely made up, 38% of which included violent or inaccurate content.
-This inevitably raises the question of the reliability of virtual assistants deployed by companies using this LLM1 model.
+Hallucinations causing errors

+Generative AI has a tendency to produce 'hallucinations', i.e. incorrect or even non-existent information.
+A study of OpenAI's Whisper model, designed to transcribe spoken word content, revealed that 1.4% of transcriptions contained sentences that were completely made up, 38% of which included violent or inaccurate content.
+This inevitably raises the question of reliability of virtual assistants deployed by companies using this LLM1 model.
 In France for example, Nabla's co-pilot is deployed in hospitals, and the Doctolib's consultation assistant is being used in an increasing number of doctors' offices.

-Non-alignment with human values: essential information missing It often happens that there is a misalignment between the results produced by generative AI and human values; this is known as non-alignment.
-In the case of virtual medical assistants, this risk of non-alignment can result in incomplete transcriptions, or even the inclusion of false information.
-A doctor testing the Doctolib assistant, notes that Al omits information that is deemed nonessential, even when it is essential for the practitioner.
-He also points to a 'variable level of performance', with the tool being more effective for simple - &lt;sup>1 Large Language Model conversations than for more complex exchanges.
+Non-alignment with human values: essential information missing

+It often happens that there is a misalignment between the results produced by generative AI and human values; this is known as non-alignment.
+In the case of virtual medical assistants, this risk of non-alignment can result in incomplete transcriptions, or even inclusion of false information.
+A doctor testing the Doctolib assistant, notes that AI omits information that is deemed nonessential, even when it is essential for the practitioner.
+He also points to a 'variable level of performance', with the tool being more effective for simple conversations than for more complex exchanges.

+1 Large Language Model

-Obstacles in fixing transcription errors Faced with these potential flaws, healthcare professionals need to have control over the content produced by AI, so that they can correct any errors.
+Obstacles in fixing transcription errors

+Faced with these potential flaws, it is important for healthcare professionals to have control over the content produced by AI, so that they can correct any errors.
 However, human supervision is not always sufficient to rectify mistakes linked to hallucinations or AI misalignment.
-Our cognitive biases, always sufficient to rectify mistakes linked to hallucinations or Al misalignment.
-Our cognitive biases, such as automation bias, lead us to trust technology more than our judgment.
+Our cognitive biases, such as automation bias, lead us to trust technology more than our own judgement.
 So even if practitioners have the option of correcting errors in just a few clicks, they can also easily be overlooked.
 For some tools, the ability to correct mistakes may be limited in time, while others do not allow audio traces to be kept, which prevents a comparison between what was said and what is written.
 These restrictions on the ability to check notes can be problematic when a prejudicial error is spotted afterwards.

 Do patients even have a say?